Having returned from the Cynefin retreat on Decision Making and perception, the concepts and discussions are still working through my thinking.

 What is it?

 Enact – Individuals can enact their will and ethic to be valued and do their best work.
-When people enact, they are purposely choosing to struggle and work through challenges in work to make progress.
+When people enact, they purposely choose to struggle and work through challenges in work to make progress.

 How will you see it?